cockroachdb/docs/v1.1/initialize-a-cluster.md

 ## Examples

 These examples assume that nodes have already been started with [`cockroach start`](start-a-node.html) but are waiting to be initialized as a new cluster.
-For a more detailed walk-through, see [Manual Deployment](manual-deployment.html) or one of the [Cloud Deployment](cloud-deployment.html) tutorials.
+For a more detailed walk-through, see one of the [Manual Deployment](manual-deployment.html) tutorials.

 ### Initialize a Cluster on a Node's Machine